oyvindeh/ucss/README.md

 If you use Django, you can use the supplied Django login helper (see [example config file](https://github.com/operasoftware/ucss/blob/master/examples/config_ucss.js)).

+### Things to be aware of

-### Pages not reachable by crawler
+#### Pages not reachable by crawler
-Some pages are not accessible when following links:
+Some pages are not accessible when crawling:
 * Pages that are only accessible by posting a form will not be checked.
-You may add them to pages.include if they are possible to reach without posting data.
+You may add them to pages.include if they reachable without posting data.
 * All parameters in links are stripped away, so pages that are only accessible through giving parameters will not be checked.
-* Pages that are not linked to in other pages will not be checked.
+* Pages that are not linked to will not be checked.
 You may add them to pages.include.

+#### At-rules
+All at-rules are ignored, except @media: All the content inside media queries is read as if there were no media query.

 ### What features are missing?
 uCSS can (currently) NOT:
 * Look for internal style sheets, or inline styles.
-* Capture classes etc. that is switched on/off using JavaScript in a browser.
+* Capture rules that are switched on using JavaScript after page load.

 These features may, or may not, be added in the future.

-### At-rules
-All at-rules are ignored, except @media: All the content inside media queries is read as if there were no media query.

 ### I want to contribute!